Export Conditions

 In field mappings, in addition to source table fields, you can also use calculated fields specified by formulas.

-It is possible to define full specifications for target columns here, i.e. rename target columns, choose their types, specify NOT NULL constraints, default values, primary key flags, descriptions (comments) etc. These specifications will be applied when the target table needs to be created of overwritten.
+It is possible to define full specifications for target columns here, i.e. rename target columns, choose their types, specify NOT NULL constraints, default values, primary key flags, descriptions (comments) etc. These specifications will be applied when the target table needs to be created or overwritten.

 - Click Next to proceed to export logs and error handling options or click Export to start the export process immediately.